Life Lines

 1. Call 999/112

-2. If conscious lay them down and raise head and shoulder.
+2. If conscious, lay them down and raise their head and shoulder.

-3. If Unconscious leave them in the position you found them, or place in recover position
+3. If Unconscious, leave them in the position you found them, or place them in a recover position

 should you have to leave them or they vomit.

-5. If fluids are coming from ears i.e blood or cerebral fluids(Clear and watery) then lightly apply sterile dressing over ears.
+5. If fluids are coming from the ears, i.e, blood or cerebral fluids(Clear and watery), then lightly apply y sterile dressing over the ears.

 Do Not Block Ears.

-6. Remember to assess for other injuries before moving child.
+6. Remember to assess for other injuries before moving the child.

 7. No drinks or food.